christian-wandling/demo-shop-public/README.md

 ## Testing

-To run all tests in the project use
+To run all tests in this project use

 ```
 npm run test